xuqianzhi/Interactive-Lab-Hub/Lab 5/README.md

 ![alt text](https://github.com/xuqianzhi/Interactive-Lab-Hub/blob/Fall2021/Lab%205/screen_shots/face-detection.png)

-Object Detection: since object detection is capable of counting the number of objects in a image, it can be very useful in any kind of autonomous motion.
+Object Detection: since object detection is capable of counting the number of objects in a image, it can be very useful in any kind of autonomous motion to avoid collision.

 ![alt text](https://github.com/xuqianzhi/Interactive-Lab-Hub/blob/Fall2021/Lab%205/screen_shots/object-detect.png)